 Is It Possible to Get a Medical Cannabis Card with a Felony?

-The question of ‘can I get medical marijuana if I have a felony’ is a consistent inquiry from WayofLeaf readers.
-Unfortunately, the answer isn’t entirely as cut and dry as one would hope.
+The question of ‘Can I get medical marijuana if I have a felony?’ is a consistent inquiry from WayofLeaf readers.
+Unfortunately, the answer isn’t entirely as cut-and-dry as one would hope.
 Rough estimates suggest that 24 million people live with a felony in America.
 It is a number far beyond the 6.1 million estimated by The Sentencing Project in 2016.

 Convicted felons lose many rights in the United States.
 Some are restored over time, while others are lost forever.